1997–98 Orlando Magic season

-The 1997–98 NBA season was the ninth season for the Orlando Magic in the National Basketball Association.
-The Magic hired Chuck Daly as head coach, who led the Detroit Pistons to two straight championships in 1989 and 1990.
-In the off-season, the team acquired All-Star guard Mark Price from the Golden State Warriors, acquired Derek Harper from the Dallas Mavericks, and signed free agent Bo Outlaw.
-Under Daly, the Magic would get off to a solid 16–7 start.
-However, they struggled losing nine of their next ten games, as Penny Hardaway only played just 19 games due to a knee injury, averaging 16.4 points and 1.5 steals per game.
-The team then lost seven straight games in January, as Darrell Armstrong was out for the remainder of the season with a torn rotator cuff in his right shoulder after 48 games.
+The 1997–98 Orlando Magic season was the ninth season for the Orlando Magic in the National Basketball Association.
+During the off-season, the Magic hired Chuck Daly as their new head coach; Daly led the Detroit Pistons to two consecutive NBA championships between 1989 and 1990.
+The team also acquired All-Star guard Mark Price from the Golden State Warriors, acquired Derek Harper from the Dallas Mavericks, and signed free agent Bo Outlaw.

+Under Daly, the Magic got off to a solid 16–7 start to the regular season; however, they struggled losing nine of their next ten games, as Penny Hardaway only played just 19 games due to a knee injury, averaging 16.4 points and 1.5 steals per game.
+The team then lost seven straight games in January, as Darrell Armstrong was out for the remainder of the season after 48 games, due to a torn rotator cuff in his right shoulder.
 The Magic also signed free agent Vernon Maxwell in January, but released him to free agency after eleven games, as he later on signed with the Charlotte Hornets.

-At midseason, the team traded Rony Seikaly to the Utah Jazz in exchange for Greg Foster and Chris Morris.
-However, the trade was voided due to Seikaly failing to report to the team, because of a foot injury.
+At mid-season, the team traded Rony Seikaly to the Utah Jazz in exchange for Greg Foster and Chris Morris; however, the trade was voided due to Seikaly failing to report to the Jazz within the 48-hour deadline, because of a foot injury.
 Instead, he was then traded along with second-year forward Brian Evans to the New Jersey Nets in exchange for David Benoit, Kevin Edwards and Yinka Dare, who never played for the Magic and was released to free agency.
-After the trade, the Magic signed free agent and former Slam Dunk champion Spud Webb, who only played just four games for the team.
-The Magic held a 23–25 record at the All-Star break, and finished fifth in the Atlantic Division with a record of 41–41, missing the playoffs for the first time since the 1992–93 season.
+After the trade, the Magic signed free agent and former Slam Dunk champion Spud Webb to a 10-day contract, as he appeared in four games for the team before being waived.
+The Magic held a 23–25 record at the All-Star break, and finished in fifth place in the Atlantic Division with a 41–41 record, missing the NBA playoffs for the first time since the 1992–93 season.